 The first meeting of Phi Beta Kappa took place on December 5, 1776.
-It was a secret meeting, for the faculty of William and Mary at the time did not approve of its students discussing the pressing issues of the day and possibly straying to far from accepted beliefs.
-So Phi Beta Kappa developed appropriate signals of challenge and recognition.
-And they met weekly at the site of American patriot Patrick Henry's "give me liberty or give me death" speech in Apollo room of the Raleigh Tavern in Williamsburg.
+It was a secret meeting, for the faculty of William and Mary at the time did not approve of its students discussing the pressing issues of the day and possibly straying too far from accepted beliefs.
+So Phi Beta Kappa developed appropriate signals of challenge and recognition, and they met weekly at the site of American patriot Patrick Henry's "give me liberty or give me death" speech in the Apollo room of the Raleigh Tavern in Williamsburg.

 They discussed "whether anything is more dangerous to civil liberty in a free state than a standing army in time of peace" (the Americans having declared their independence from Britain in July 1776) and dozens of other controversial topics.
 Each topic was argued according to Phi Beta Kappa rules so that each man contributed his full share of the discussion.